 6. Use the “visual triangle” rule.

-This classic rule can help in just about any situation you might be struggling with in terms of design.
+This classic rule can help in just about any situation you might struggle with in terms of design.
 By using a combination of height and item placement to form a triangle, you’ll create a visually interesting design scheme that will trick everyone you know into thinking you hired a professional interior designer.

 7. Less is usually more.